Getting There

 Delayed, frozen, and already talking about Ginkgo

-The conference technically starts on Tuesday, but SLAS offers short courses on Monday.
-I attended Streamlining Your Lab With Python, taught in part by Mark Russo and William Neil, men who carry the energy of people who have been doing this since before Python had a package manager.
-Strong opinions on architecture.
-The kind of competence that doesn't need to perform itself.
+The conference technically starts on Monday, but SLAS offers short courses on Sunday.
+I attended Streamlining Your Lab With Python, taught in part by Mark Russo and William Neil, men who have the energy of people who really, deeply know what they're doing and don't particularly need you to know that they know.
+Strong opinions on architecture that were formed before I was in high school and have only gotten more entrenched since.
+I loved talking to them.
+They remind me of my Dad.

-The material was foundational - below where I work day-to-day - but I picked up a few things, and I was glad to see PyLabRobot make it onto the last couple of slides.
-It felt like an acknowledgment.
-What struck me more was the room.
-Several students admitted they'd signed up for the course to understand what their coding agents were building.
-I saw at least a few Claude Code instances open on laptops.
-The instructors had used LLM chatbots, but I didn't clock them as people who would pay for one.
-Their students would, and did, and were using them to write the code the instructors were trying to teach.
+The material was foundational - a fair bit below where I work day-to-day - but I picked up a few things, and I was glad to see PyLabRobot make it onto the last couple of slides.
+It felt like an acknowledgment from people who don't give acknowledgments lightly.
+What struck me more, though, was the room itself.
+Several students admitted, some sheepishly, that they'd signed up for the course to understand what their coding agents were building for them.
+I saw at least a few Claude Code instances open on laptops around me.
+The instructors had used LLM chatbots (they told us as much).
+They probably wouldn't pay for one.
+Their students would, and did, and were using them to write the very code the instructors were trying to teach - and had shown up anyway, trying to close the gap between what the agent produced and what they understood.

-Nobody was hostile about it.
-It was just a gap, visible and quiet, between two generations who both want the same thing - better lab software - and are arriving at it from opposite directions.
+Nobody was hostile about any of this.
+It was just a distance, visible and quiet, between two groups of people who both want better lab software and are arriving at it from directions that don't quite face each other yet.

-I missed dinner with Josh that night due to the delays.
-Grabbed a pizza and a pint at the hotel bar, got good sleep, and spent an hour working on a reinforcement learning agent I've been building that learns to play a card game I invented.
+The delays had cost me dinner with Josh.
+I grabbed a pizza and a pint at the hotel bar instead, got good sleep, and spent an hour before bed working on a reinforcement learning agent I've been training to play a card game I invented (more on that elsewhere).
 Good way to decompress.

-I had come in with a full calendar of talks.
-I left most of them.
-The expo floor is where SLAS actually happens, and it took me half of Day One to understand that.
+I had come in with a full calendar of talks scheduled back to back.
+I abandoned most of them.
+The expo floor is where SLAS actually happens, and it took me half of Day One to figure that out.

 The show floor.
 I spent more time here than I planned, and it was the right call.

-I'd noticed Trilobio setting up on Monday.
-About a year ago I interviewed there - first with Maximilian Schommer, co-founder and head of robotics, and we went 45 minutes over time just talking about where the field is going.
-Then came a technical interview I wasn't ready for.
+I had noticed them setting up on Sunday.
+About a year ago I had interviewed there - first with Maximilian Schommer, co-founder and head of robotics.
+We went 45 minutes over our allotted time just talking about where the field was heading.
+Afterwards came a technical round I was underprepared for.
 I didn't get the role.
+Seeing the booth half-assembled had given me a feeling I couldn't quite name.
+Something like unfinished business, I guess.
+So I walked over, found a clear angle on their robot demo, and watched for a while to see what had changed over the last year.

 "Is that Jon Potter?"
 Max was on the other side of the glass.
 "I've been following your journey on LinkedIn, man - how's it going?"

+Warmth and relief, in that order.
 We spent the next forty minutes catching up.
-He mentioned, with what I choose to believe was genuine warmth rather than politeness, that the role I interviewed for no longer exists at the company - the direction changed.
-He's now working on solvers and schedulers for their parallelization problem, which is exactly the kind of work I find interesting.
-Their radial-axis liquid handler is slow, but the architecture - modular Trilobio units that link and stack, massively parallelizable - is genuinely promising.
-Get it faster and it becomes a real contender.
+He mentioned - with what I choose to read as genuine warmth rather than conference politeness - that the role I'd interviewed for no longer exists at the company anyway; the direction changed.
+He's working now on solvers and schedulers for their parallelization problem, which is exactly the kind of thing I find interesting.
+The Trilobio radial-axis liquid handler is slow, but the architecture is the point: modular units that link and stack, designed from the start to be massively parallelizable.
+Get it faster and it becomes a serious contender.
+I still really admire what they're building.

-What I want to see next from the ecosystem broadly: more interoperability.
-Right now, every platform is an island.
-The labs that are winning - and you could see it on the floor - are the ones building bridges between instruments, not just optimizing within a single workcell.
+What I want to see from the broader ecosystem, and what I think the Opentrons roadmap is gesturing toward even if it isn't quite there yet: interoperability.
+Every platform is still an island.
+The labs that are clearly winning - and you could feel it on the floor - are the ones that have figured out how to bridge instruments rather than just optimize within a single workcell.
+The hardware is good enough.
+The scheduling and coordination layer is where the next decade of progress lives.

-The Ginkgo Bioworks lab tour on Day Three.
+The Ginkgo Bioworks lab tour on Wednesday.
 The MagLev plate movers alone were worth the trip.

 The Margins